 To help you get everyone to function as one cohesive unit instead of a mishmash of reluctant players, here are five solutions to help your cross-functional team create a consistent brand story.

-If your brand’s style guide is its rulebook for how to present itself to the world, why would you risk errors and inconsistencies by emailing outdated PDF guidelines?
+If your brand’s guidelines are its rulebook for how to present itself to the world, why would you risk errors and inconsistencies by emailing outdated PDF guidelines?

-Improve consistency and efficiency across your team by moving to an online style guide like Frontify’s cloud-based platform.
+Improve consistency and efficiency across your team by moving to online Brand Guidelines like Frontify’s cloud-based platform.
 With a web-based solution, all your brand information, including colors, logos, fonts, and brand guidelines, are always up-to-date and accessible from anywhere.
 You can grant access to internal and external team members to make sure everyone has the latest brand information.

-For example, Ticino Turismo, the tourism company for the Swiss region of Ticino, switched to Frontify’s Style Guide to improve collaboration with external teams.
+For example, Ticino Turismo, the tourism company for the Swiss region of Ticino, switched to Frontify’s Brand Guidelines to improve collaboration with external teams.

 As a small company of about 40 people, Ticino Turismo relied on several external partners for its branding and marketing needs in international markets from Italy to India.
-Before Frontify, the company shared brand information by copying and pasting sections of an outdated PDF style guide into multiple emails.
+Before Frontify, the company shared brand information by copying and pasting sections of outdated PDF guidelines into multiple emails.
 This process took a lot of time and caused inconsistencies in marketing materials, which diminished the brand’s value.